goldsborough/algs4/hash/README.md

 Expect every bin has at least one value after ~ M ln M attempts.

+## Caching

+If defining a hash function for your own user-defined type, consider caching the value, i.e. having it set to a null/invalid value upon-construction or keeping a boolean to indicate whether or not the method has already been called.
+Upon the first call of the method, compute the hash-code, store it and flip the "already-computed" flag if using a boolean.
+Upon subsequent calls, just return that value directly.

+Note that this is only valid for immutable types as else the object/key would change but not its hash value.

 ## Hash Functions

 - Division method: hash(k) = k mod M